Yufei-L/2019-431/PROJECT/SCHEDULE/README.md

 # Scheduling Final Project Presentations in 431

-By 9 AM on 2019-09-30, you will need to complete a Google Form to indicate your preferences regarding the scheduling of your project presentation.
+By 9 AM on 2019-09-30, you will need to [complete this Google Form](http://bit.ly/431-2019-project-scheduling) to indicate your preferences regarding the scheduling of your project presentation.
 Your presentation will be given in Dr. Love's office - room WG82-J on the ground floor of the Wood building at the School of Medicine.
 You should be planning to arrive 10 minutes early for your presentation, so do not select a time where that is impossible.

 The form will require you to specify a minimum of 9 time slots, on at least two different days, when you are available to give your presentation.
 You will also be able to specify your two favorite time slots among those you have chosen.